Chafe10/Depuce_Defence/README.md

 - Changed the objective for killing the experimental commanders from killing indivual commanders to killing units in area
 - Redid the markers and chains on the map
 - Added videos and audio for Depuce
-- Experimental land units no longer attack from the south
+- Experimental land units no longer attack from the southcrdaz	\6ti8fvo/['-/0]

-Version: 2016.12.24.1
+6Version: 2016.12.24.1
 - Shrunk the map from 81kmx81km to 40kmx40km to improve performance
 - Added DePuce_Defence_operation.lua for the new feedback feature
 - Renamed Cybran to QAI